Mesothelioma Facts & Information

 More than 3,000 people are diagnosed with mesothelioma each year in the United States.
 Mesothelioma is a rare asbestos cancer that most frequently affects veterans, industrial workers, construction workers, shipyard workers, and those who worked in manufacturing and have a history with asbestos exposure.

-Companies that produced and sold asbestos products knew that they were putting workers at risk for mesothelioma and other diseases, yet they failed to warn people about the dangers of their products.
+Companies that produced and sold asbestos products knew that they were putting workers at risk for developing mesothelioma and other diseases, yet they failed to warn people about the dangers of their products.

 If you or a family member has been diagnosed with mesothelioma or another asbestos-related disease such as lung cancer, you may be entitled to compensation from these companies.

 Schedule a free consultation today with the dedicated New York mesothelioma attorneys at Belluck & Fox to learn about your legal rights.
 One of the partners in our firm will contact you personally within 24 hours to discuss your claim.
 We have New York office located at Woodstock and NYC.